nyla-solutions/gedi-geode/gedi-geode-extensions-core/README_LDAP_SecurityMgr.md

 ## Cluster Startup

-1) The CRYPTION_KEY environment variable MUST set
+1) Set the CRYPTION_KEY environment variable used for encrypting/decrypting passwords prior to starting the cluster

 	export CRYPTION_KEY=GEDI-GEODI